9 Expert Gardening Tips Every Gardener Should KnowSeptember 4, 2019

 1. Soil Quality

 Some of you may think that fertiliser is the answer to grow the best outdoor plants, but a seasoned gardener knows that it’s all about the soil quality.
 If you’re a beginner, you should know what to add to your soil, e.g. organic amendments like compost and well-aged manure.
+You can even make your own compost heap to this effect.

 If you wish to use fertiliser, you can opt for the organic one to add phosphate, nitrogen, and potash into your garden’s soil.